GVCLab/EmoCAST/README.md

 3. Run Inference

+   We test the inference on a 24G RTX 4090.

    To run the inference script, change the `--driving_audio` and `--source_image` to the correct path and provide `--prompt_emo`.